PracticalAstronomyCrew/knowledgebase/docs/source/pm/p13-emission-line-mapping.rst

     * Q1: What features do you observe in the emission line maps from your source?
     * Q2: Do you notice different features in the line ratio maps?
-    * Q3: Can you explain the physical meaning between changes in line rations you observed? e.g. with Temperature, Denisity or Pressure sensitive ratios?
+    * Q3: Can you explain the physical meaning between changes in line rations you observed? e.g. with Temperature, Density or Pressure sensitive ratios?

 Presenting your results:
 ^^^^^^^^^^^^^^^^^^^^^^^^